zzerexx/scripts/README.md

 ## Update v1.6.10
 Main Changes
 - Added `Highlights`; allows for separate esp settings for specific players
+- Fixed esp not running when using an exploit without ZIndex on drawing objects

 UI Changes
 - Updated to use [Material Lua Remake](https://github.com/zzerexx/scripts/blob/main/MaterialLuaRemakeDocs.md)